Symington, South Ayrshire: Country houses

 Dr. Fullerton of Rosemount returned from India, circa 1770 and rebuilt the mansion-house at Rosemount, previously known as Goldring, improved the cultivation of the land, and ornamented the grounds with the belts of plantings that are apparent today (2011).
+The site at Rosemount today functions as an equestrian centre, comprising stables and a livery yard, and the house itself as a place of residence.